 Very helpful, even after 2 years of Kotlin development, because the course helped to remember some forbidden but very useful feature of the language.
 Thanks for the course.
 PS: For the Week 5 assignment the possible solution video is missing (even for Week 4, but it is included in Week 5 assignment), please create one, it would be very helpful to see a more professional solution.

 Great course for those coming from a strong Java development background.
 This course is very information-dense and respects the developer's time by assuming students are _experienced_ Java developers.
 Because Kotlin is a JVM language, language features and implementation are explored using Java as a point of reference.
 The projects are driven by unit tests and are well-structured.

-By Kaushik S•
+By Jonathan A S•

 I really enjoyed this course!
 The programming assignments were moderately challenging and interesting enough to keep me going.
 There is some technical material showing how Kotlin code turns into compiled JVM bytecode but it is not necessary to have an in-depth knowledge of Java to benefit from the course and learn Kotlin.